-EEPROM (Electrically Erasable Programmable Read-Only Memory) and flash memory are non-volatile, electrically reprogrammable memory technologies.
-Both are descendants of ROM but can be erased and rewritten without removing them from the system.
+EEPROM (Electrically Erasable Programmable Read-Only Memory) and flash memory are non-volatile, electrically reprogrammable.
+Both descend from ROM but can be erased and rewritten without pulling them out of the system.

-The difference between EEPROM and flash is granularity: EEPROM can erase individual bytes; flash erases in large blocks.
-Flash sacrifices fine-grained writes for higher density and lower cost per bit.
+The difference is granularity: EEPROM can erase individual bytes; flash erases in large blocks.
+Flash gives up fine-grained writes for higher density and lower cost per bit.

 EEPROM

-EEPROM is ideal where you need infrequent, fine-grained updates to small data — settings that the user occasionally changes but the device keeps across power cycles.
+EEPROM fits where you need infrequent, fine-grained updates to small data.
+Settings the user occasionally changes but the device keeps across power cycles.

 Flash memory

-• Density: very high — flash cells are tightly packed.
+- Density: very high, cells are tightly packed.

 Flash is the technology behind SSDs, USB drives, SD cards, and embedded device storage.